 The cingulate sulcus is situated directly superior to the cingulate gyrus, which is formed by the medial surface of the cerebral hemisphere that is directly above the corpus callosum.

-The cingulate sulcus sign as been proposed as being useful as an MRI feature of idiopathic normal pressure hydrocephalus (NPH).
-It denotes the posterior part of cingulate sulcus being narrower than the anterior part.
-The divider between the anterior and posterior parts of the sulcus being a line...
+The cingulate sulcus sign has been proposed as being useful as an MRI feature of idiopathic normal pressure hydrocephalus (NPH).
+It denotes the posterior part of the cingulate sulcus being narrower than the anterior part.
+The divider between the anterior and posterior parts of the sulcus being a...

 The Circle of Willis is an arterial polygon formed as the internal carotid and vertebral systems anastomose around the optic chiasm and infundibulum of the pituitary stalk in the suprasellar cistern.
 This communicating pathway allows equalization of blood-flow between the two sides of the brain,...

 Cerebral vascular malformations encompass a large variety vascular lesions which differ in haemodynamics, structure and prognosis.
 Some can be life threatening (e.g. vein of Galen aneurysmal malformations, arteriovenous malformations) whilst others are almost always incidental and asymptomatic (...